alphagov/govuk-developer-docs/source/manual/howto-upload-an-asset-to-asset-manager.html.md

 assets such as images and PDFs.
 In these rare cases, we can upload assets to asset-manager manually and give the URL to content editors to embed.

+This only works for apps which use the asset manager.
+See the [alternative instructions for whitehall](upload-asset-to-whitehall.html) if you need to attach a file to a whitehall page.

 Production assets are replicated to staging and integration nightly, so it is best to simply perform the upload directly in production.
 First, upload the asset to a backend box: